terrylinooo/githuber-md/README.md

-# Markdown editor plugin for WordPress - WP Githuber MD
+# Markdown editor plugin for WordPress

 ![Screenshot](./assets/images/wp-githuber-md-cover.png)

-An all-in-on [WordPress Markdown Plugin](https://terryl.in/en/repository/wordpress-markdown-plugin-githuber-md/) provides a variety of features such as [Markdown editor](https://markdown-editor.github.io/), live-preivew, image-paste, HTML-to-Markdown helper, and more..
+An all-in-on [WordPress Markdown Plugin](https://terryl.in/en/repository/wordpress-markdown-plugin-githuber-md/) provides a variety of features such as Markdown editor, live-preivew, image-paste, HTML-to-Markdown helper, and more..